 Giancarlo Esposito is a celebrated film, television and stage actor, director and producer with a career spanning nearly five decades.

 Esposito recently directed his second feature, The Show, in which he also stars.
 The drama centers around a disturbing reality game show in which contestants end their lives for viewer entertainment.
-The film had its world premiere at the 2017 SXSW Festival.
-It will be released by Grindstone in theaters and on demand on September 15.
+The film had its world premiere at the 2017 SXSW Festival, and was released by Grindstone in theaters and on demand on September 15, 2017.

 Esposito can currently be seen in director Bong Joon-Ho’s new sci-fi film Okja, alongside Jake Gyllenhaal, Tilda Swinton and Paul Dano.
-The film is co-produced by Brad Pitt’s Plan B, and was released globally by Netflix on June 28.
+The film was released globally by Netflix on June 28.
 The story follows a Korean girl who risks everything to prevent a multinational company from kidnapping her best friend, a beast called Okja.
 The film had its world premiere at the 2017 Cannes Film Festival to rave reviews.

 Esposito recently wrapped production on director Claude Lalonde’s The Gift, opposite Sir Patrick Steward and Katie Holmes.